nbarendt/PgsqlBackup/docs/tutorial.rst

 File Logging
 ````````````

-    1. logifle should be set to the base filename for the bbpgsql log file.
+    1. **logifle** should be set to the base filename for the bbpgsql log file.

 Syslog Logging
 ``````````````

-    1. loghost should be set to the hostname for the syslog host
+    1. **loghost** should be set to the hostname for the syslog host
-    2. logport should be set to the proper port number for the syslog host.
+    2. **logport** should be set to the proper port number for the syslog host.
 Note that this will vary with the specific syslog facility and OS.
-Consult your system documentation.

-.. todo:: syslog - tcp or udp ?

 All remaining options have default values and may be set as needed by the database administrator.
+The **logtcp** option is available to perform logging over TCP instead of UDP (the default).  **logfacility** exists to route log messages to the proper logging facility.
+Consult your system documentation for more information.

 Important:  make sure the /etc/bbpgsql.ini file is owned by the PostgreSQL user account and has permission restricting it to user access only (i.e. not group or world accessible).
 It contains AWS credentials and needs to be kept private.
 The bbpgsql tools check the file's permissions and will exit with an error if the permissions are incorrect.